seven1m/bible_api/README.md

-# bible\_api
+# Bible API (Python Port)

-This is a Python web app that serves a JSON API for public domain and open bible translations.
+This repository is a Python (FastAPI) port and adaptation of the original Ruby-based Bible API project.
+It serves a JSON API for public domain Bible translations.
+Data is read directly from XML files stored in Azure Blob Storage (no relational database required).

 ## Using It